romanpauk/dingo/docs/architecture/overview.md

 2. The container creates a storage-backed factory for each exposed interface.
 3. `resolve<T>()` converts `T` into the internal lookup form.
 4. The container finds the matching factory.
-5. `instance_factory_traits` asks the factory for the correct access path for `T`: value, lvalue reference, rvalue reference, or pointer.
+5. The container builds an `instance_request` with the lookup type and requested descriptor, then calls the matching factory method for value, lvalue reference, rvalue reference, or pointer resolution.
-6. The factory asks its resolver to get or build the stored instance.
+6. The factory gets or builds the stored instance using its internal scope-specific state.
 7. `type_conversion` converts that stored source shape into the requested `T`.

 The pieces above are not independent extension systems.
 They cooperate in one